 Set an Example

 Find teachable moments to show your kids how you save and spend.
 For example, making coffee at home Monday-Thursday to save money and treating yourself on Friday for a latte.

 Let Them Help with Planning and Shopping for Groceries

 Set a budget for a grocery trip, have your children help you create the shopping list and go shopping together.
 This will not only teach kids how to budget, but will also show them not to waste food since they know the cost of each item.

 Set Goals and Guide Them Through Making Budgets

 If you have a vacation coming up, or your kid wants to save up for sports or something special for themselves, help them create a goal, and budget how they will achieve that goal.

 Teaching your kids how to be financially successful is extremely important.
 Once your children start earning money, they should learn how to manage a bank account, not spending more than they have, and begin understanding the U.S. credit score system.
-North Side Bank & Trust offers free checking accounts with no maintenance fees.
+NSBT offers free checking accounts with no maintenance fees, which is a great option for new account holders.
 To learn more about our checking and savings accounts visit any of our local branches, and to read more about credit scores visit Experian’s website here.